OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 The General Terms and Conditions for the use of the XING service and any additional terms for the use of individual applications are hereinafter referred to as **“GTC”**.

-The contract is concluded with XING SE, Dammtorstraße 30, 20354 Hamburg, Germany, and, in those cases listed in Section A.6.6 below, additionally with XING S.à r.l., 9, Avenue Guillaume, L-1651 Luxembourg.
-Further contact details, commercial register details as well as the name of a person authorised to represent XING SE and XING S.à r.l. can be found in the “About this site” section.
+The contract is concluded with XING SE, Dammtorstraße 30, 20354 Hamburg, Germany.
+Further contact details, commercial register details as well as the name of a person authorised to represent XING SE can be found in the “About this site” section.

 1\.
 Subject and basis for using XING